bigfix/developer.bigfix.com/site/reference/types/client.md

 # registration address of &lt;client&gt; : ipv4or6 address

-This inspector returns the IP address (as an &lt;ipv4or6 address&lt; type) that the specified BigFix client registered with.
+This inspector returns the IP address (as an &lt;ipv4or6 address&gt; type) that the specified BigFix client registered with.

 # registration cidr address of &lt;client&gt; : string